SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

     }
 }
 :::
-::: good
-Figure: Good Example - Rich model where the Order class encapsulates data and business logic.
+Figure: Example - Rich model where the Order class encapsulates data and business logic.
 :::

 ## How does the Application Layer interact with the Model?